unyt-org/datex-core-js-legacy/docs/manual/1 Introduction.md

 It can be used as a standalone library to get access to DATEX features like reactivity, synchronized network storage and endpoints, or in combination with extension libraries like [UIX](https://docs.unyt.org/manual/uix/getting-started) to develop full-stack web applications.

----
+>  [!NOTE]
-We will use the term "*JavaScript*" throughout in this manual.
-This should be regarded as interchangable with "*TypeScript*", since this library is designed as a TypeScript library.
+>  We will use the term "*JavaScript*" throughout in this manual.
+This should be regarded as

----
+>  interchangable with "*TypeScript*", since this library is designed as a TypeScript library.

 ## Important DATEX concepts